The Certificates application is used to create/upload the following certificates:

 To manage the Certificates configuration, navigate to the Certificates screen by clicking on Wireless > Advanced > Certificates under the “Configure” section of the OmniVista Cirrus Menu.

 The Certificates screen is where you can view existing certificate information, create/upload, edit, and delete certificates.
-The screen provides a separate tab for each of the two types of certificates.
+The screen provides a separate tab for each of the six types of certificates.
 Click on the desired tab to view existing certificates and/or create new ones.

 Creating a Certificate